 Pure indulgence 95/5 goose down & feather quilt

-from $1,449.99, Sheridan
+from $959.99 (usually $1,599.99), Sheridan

 If you want your bed to feel like a luxury hotel’s then you can’t go past Sheridan’s Pure Indulgence 95/5 goose down & feather quilt.
 The luxury quilt is crafted in Denmark and filled with 95% Hungarian white goose down and 5% white Hungarian goose feather with a 100% cotton cover.

-While feather and down is certainly the most luxurious quilt choice, you do have to be careful about the ethics of the feathers.
+While feather and down are certainly the most luxurious quilt choice, you do have to be careful about the ethics of the feathers.
 Luckily, this Sheridan quilt passes the ethics test with its Downpass label – a standard for ethically sourced down and feathers.
+While the price tag is at the higher end of most budgets, the reviews speak for themselves, with most customers claiming that it’s worth every penny for such an indulgent night’s sleep.

 Key features: